BhagyashriShirke/Write-SQL-queries-from-XML-by-mapping-keys-as-columns-using-mssql-server/README.md

-# Write-SQL-queries-from-XML-by-mapping-keys-as-columns-using-mssql-server
-Write SQL queries from XML by mapping keys as columns using mssql server
+SQL queries from XML by mapping keys as columns using mssql server